Harmonic Forms and Spinors on the Taub-bolt Space: Conclusions

 We note that the HHM compactification takes into account the geometry of the space.
 In fact for spaces of ALF type such as those we have been considering, the circle fibres approach a finite length asymptotically, while the volume grows unboundedly in the other directions.
 The HHM compactification is obtained by shrinking to zero size the finite-size asymptotic circle fibres.

 TB and ES both have the homotopy type of a 2-sphere, and their HHM compactification has 2-dimensional middle homology.
 However, due to the differences in the topology of their fixed $r$ hypersurfaces, the HHM compactifications are different, the quadric $\mathbb{C} P ^1 \times \mathbb{C} P ^1 $ in the case of ES and $ \mathbb{C} P ^2 \# \overline{ \mathbb{C} P }^2 $ in the case of TB.
-The dimension of the space of $L ^2 $ harmonic forms is only sensitive to the dimension of the middle homology of the HHM compactification, and correspondingly both TB and ES have a 2-dimensional space of $L ^2 $ harmonic 2-forms, parametrised by two integers $p$, $q$, with a 1-dimensional self-dual subspace.
+The dimension of the space of $L ^2 $ harmonic forms is only sensitive to the dimension of the middle homology of the HHM compactification, and correspondingly both TB and ES have a 2-dimensional space of $L ^2 $ harmonic 2-forms, with a 1-dimensional self-dual subspace.
+Connections extending to the HHM compactification with $L ^2 $ harmonic curvature are parametrised by two integers $p$, $q$.
 The more intricate topology of TB however manifests itself in the relation between $\mathrm{d} \xi ^\flat $, $* \mathrm{d} \xi ^\flat $ and the Poincar\'e duals of a basis of 2-cycles, compare (\ref{fffftb}) with (\ref{ffffes}).

 The differences between TB and ES also emerge in the behaviour of harmonic spinors under the $ SU (2) $ action.
-On TB $L ^2 $ harmonic spinors belong to the $SU (2) $ representation of dimension $n$ with $n$ varying in a range strictly related to the values of the integers $p$, $q$, see equations (\ref{unicondh}), (\ref{unicondk}).
+On TB $L ^2 $ harmonic spinors belong to the $SU (2) $ representation of dimension $n$, with $n$ varying in a range strictly related to the values of the integers $p$, $q$, see equations (\ref{unicondh}), (\ref{unicondk}).
 On ES instead, harmonic spinors belong to a $SU (2) $ representation of fixed dimension $|p |$, with degeneracy $|q |$.